ASIFA-Hollywood: The International Animated Film Society

 I would drop off my pages and Stan would say something like next

-month I want the Puppet Master to fight the Thing and Torch
+month I want the Puppet Master to fight the Thing and Torch.
+Then I

 would go home and write the story, do the layouts, pencil it.
 Ink everything but